Head-To-Head Survey: Lightning eMotors (ZEV) & Its Peers

 Summary

-Lightning eMotors peers beat Lightning eMotors on 8 of the 13 factors compared.
+Lightning eMotors rivals beat Lightning eMotors on 8 of the 13 factors compared.

 Lightning eMotors, Inc. designs, manufactures, and sells zero-emission commercial fleet vehicles and powertrains to commercial fleets, large enterprises, original equipment manufacturers, and governments in the United States.
 It offers zero-emission class 3 to 7 battery electric and fuel cell electric vehicles.
 The company's vehicles comprise cargo and passenger vehicles, school buses, ambulances, shuttle buses, work trucks, city buses, and motorcoaches.
 It also offers charging systems and charging infrastructure solutions for commercial medium duty vans and motorcoach fleets.
 The company was founded in 2008 and is headquartered in Loveland, Colorado.